Post-Quantum-Mesh/benchmarking/README.md

 ### Benchmarking Envoy

-Note: This build currently is only functional with standard RSA encryption
+Note: TLS currently is now functional with standard and post-quantum encryption (8-24 commit)

 The current envoy-oqs build is found inside the [envoy directory](https://github.com/Post-Quantum-Mesh/benchmarking/tree/main/envoy).

 To start the build, run

     ./init.sh

 To terminate, use

     ./kill.sh